 August 8, 2025

-Run multiple independent audio input streams and get multiple real-time transcript output streams without additional memory consumption.
-Multi-stream is necessary when transcribing system audio, e.g. Google Meet audio from remote participants, and system microphone, e.g. Google Meet audio for local participants, in the same meeting.
+Stream multiple audio input streams and get multiple real-time text transcript streams without additional memory consumption or slowdown.
+Multi-stream is required for AI Meeting Notes apps when concurrently transcribing both the system audio, e.g. Google Meet audio from remote participants, and the system microphone, e.g. Google Meet audio for local participants.

-Argmax Local Server's WebSocket API is compatible with that of Deepgram.
-The demo video above demonstrates an Electron app using Argmax Local Server with ZERO changes to app code when migrating from Deepgram.
-This is possible by simply switching the inference host URL endpoint from remote host (api.deepgram.com) to local host (localhost).
+Argmax Local Server's WebSocket API is compatible with that of Deepgram Streaming Speech-to-text.
+The demo video above demonstrates a popular Electron app using Argmax Local Server with ZERO changes to app code when migrating from Deepgram.
+This is possible by simply switching the inference host URL from remote host (api.deepgram.com) to local host (localhost).

 Before Argmax Local Server hit the market, many apps like Granola tried on-device inference and decided against it because CPU and GPU resource contention with other apps led to slowdowns and user complaints.